 - Put the mouthpiece in your mouth and close your lips around it.
 The Twisthaler® will be sideways.

 - Take the Twisthaler® out of your mouth.
 Hold your breath for about 10 seconds, then breathe out slowly.
 Do not breathe out into the Twisthaler®.

 - Wipe the mouthpiece dry with a cloth or tissue.
-Do not wash it with water.
-Put the cap back on right away and twist it in a clockwise direction.
-You should hear a "click" when the cap is fully closed.
+Put the cap back on right away.
+You should hear a click when the cap is fully closed.

 - Rinse your mouth out with water after each dose.

 - Throw away the inhaler when the dose counter is at "00" or 45 days after you opened the package.

 - When you use the inhaler for the first time, or if you have not used it in a while, test or prime it by releasing 4 test sprays into the air, away from the face.